ProgInfra/Media_Naming/docs/game.md

 - Replace of **space** by **underline** (**NOT** mad tracks **BUT** mad_tracks)
 - Multiple **zero digit** before number (**NOT** mad_tracks_1 **BUT** mad_tracks_01)
 - **Formatted DateTime** : **YYYY-MM-DD_HH-MM-SS** (Year-Month-Day_Hour-Minute-Second = 2022-11-31_18-54-30)

+## Protocol

+1) Get game and rename it with [naming rules](#naming-rules)
+2) Find images or packages with game installation
+3) Find patches if needed (update, language patch, ...)
+4) Find mods if needed
+5) Find wallpapers, rename it and convert these to PNG
+6) Add some screenshot if you have some
+7) Find complete saves or backup save if you want
+8) Get cover and convert it to PNG